nickschuch/vd8/README.md

 vagrant up
 ```

-The host can be provisioned with the Puppet manifest by running the following command:
+The host will be provisioned with the Puppet manifest by running the following command:

 ```
 vagrant provision